-Born and raised in Selkirk in the Scottish Borders, where sheep outnumber the population by 10 to 1 and where I spent my childhood doing the usual naughty things that children get up to, building illegal gang huts in the local woods, trying and ever-failing my hand at poaching in the woods, fishing without a permit on the River Ettrick, getting up to mischief down the local rubbish dump and scrounging for discarded lemonade bottles around the woollen mills and claiming the deposit on them.
+Born and raised in Selkirk in the Scottish Borders, where sheep are nervous and outnumber the population by 10 to 1 and where I spent my childhood doing the usual slightly mischievous and naughty things that children get up to, building gang huts in the local woods, trying and ever-failing my hand at poaching in the woods, fishing without a permit on the River Ettrick, getting up to mischief down the local rubbish dump and scrounging for discarded lemonade bottles around the woollen mills and claiming the deposit on them.
 I also owned a slingshot and air-rifle, but I’d better not say anything about that as it may harm my defence, if it was mentioned, when questioned, something that I might later rely on in Court.
-Or something along those lines Of course, I attended Selkirk High School but that was just a necessary evil and not something I particularly enjoyed though subjects like geography and technical drawing, I enjoyed mainly because I was good at them.
+Or something along those lines.
+Of course, I attended Selkirk High School but that was just a necessary chore and not something I particularly enjoyed though subjects like geography, badminton, writing lines and technical drawing, I enjoyed, mainly because I was good at them.

-After school I started a career in the construction industry as an apprentice quantity surveying technician and did that for around 20 years, working mostly in the Scottish Borders but with a few years in Edinburgh, and six months in Saudi Arabia to earn loads of money.
+After school, I started a career in the construction industry as an apprentice quantity surveying technician and did that for around 20 years, working mostly in the Scottish Borders but with a few years in Edinburgh, and six months in Saudi Arabia to earn a bob or three.
 Then after being made redundant three times in a row over five years I’d had enough and retrained in information technology and ended my working life with two charities in Edinburgh, Sight Scotland and Sight Scotland Veterans, providing services to people with visual disabilities.
-Before that I worked in a Government department but I’m not allowed to say anything about that, Official Secrets Act and all that.
+Before that I worked in a covert government department but I’m not allowed to say anything about that, Official Secrets Act and all that.
 Mum’s the word. eh!